-Many anomalies affect keratinization; some are associated with hereditary hypotrichoses (see Congenital and Inherited Anomalies of the Integumentary System: Hereditary Alopecia and Hypotrichosis), while others are associated with systemic metabolic derangements.
+Many anomalies affect keratinization; some are associated with hereditary hypotrichoses (see Hereditary Alopecia and Hypotrichosis), whereas others are associated with systemic metabolic derangements.
 Those for which none of these associations has yet been made are a diverse group of syndromes that may affect localized parts of the epithelium or that may be generalized.
 Among the latter are the poorly characterized congenital or familial seborrheic syndromes, the best known of which is idiopathic seborrhea of Spaniels and idiopathic facial dermatitis of Persian cats.
 Hereditary congenital follicular parakeratosis is a syndrome of female Rottweilers and Siberian Huskies.
 It is a severe keratinization defect associated with various noncutaneous abnormalities.

 Cutaneous ichthyoses are characterized by abnormal and hypertrophic epithelial proliferation, with accumulation of extensive scale and hyperkeratosis on the skin surface.
 Cases have been described mostly in cattle and dogs, but chicken and several mouse models are also known, and there is one report in a llama.
 In cattle, the severity varies; some forms are lethal shortly after birth.
 Affected breeds include Red Poll, Friesian, Holstein, Brown Swiss, Pinzgauer, and Chianina.